MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

     4. Select **Done**.

-8. In the lower-right corner of the page, select **Save Entity**.
+8. In the lower-right corner of the page, select **Save Table**.

 ## Step 2: Create the view

-In this step, you will add a view to the entity that you created in the previous section.
-This view will include the same fields that you added to the new entity.
+In this step, you'll add a view to the table that you created in the previous section.
+This view will include the same fields that you added to the new table.

 The following rules apply to the view: